-Email or call the Track Director Dr. Neil Kressel, 973-720-3389, kresseln@wpunj.edu or call or email Jan Pinkston, 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Social Sciences Honors Track, contact the Director, Dr. Neil Kressel, at 973-720-3389, kresseln@wpunj.edu or contact Jan Pinkston, at 973-720-3776, pinkstonj@wpunj.edu.
+You must also complete the track application and submit it to the Honors College.